MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

     If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.

-1. Enable Logical Replication by going to the Azure Database for PostgreSQL instance, then under the "Replication" section click the "Enable Logical Replication" toggle button and click on "Save".
+1. In the Azure portal or using the Azure CLI [enable logical replication](https://docs.microsoft.com/en-us/azure/postgresql/concepts-logical#set-up-your-server) for the PostgreSQL instance.

 1. Create a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) with the tables you want to replicate: